 The following article describes tips for digital microscope photography.
 It was written by Yong Sun of Polaroid Corporation and originally appeared in the July, 1998 edition of Advanced Materials and Processes magazine.
-It is reproduced here with the kind permission of AM&P Editor, Margaret Hunt.
-While it is biased toward Polaroid's DMC camera there are some universally applicable tips.
+It is reproduced here with the kind permission of AM&P Editor at the time, Margaret Hunt.
+While it is biased toward a Polaroid digital camera, and the minimum computer configurations mentioned are obsolete, there are some universally applicable tips.

 |The minimum configuration required to effectively capture and control